Rangemaster Overheating Component or Burning Food Residue

 How to Fix / Troubleshooting

-Safety first: Turn off the oven and, if smoke is heavy, switch off at the mains.
+Safety first: Turn off the oven and, if smoke is heavy, switch off the mains power.
 Do not ignore persistent burning smells.

 Steps to check:

-• Check elements: Look for hotspots, glowing unevenly, or damaged sheathing on elements.
+• Check elements: Look for hotspots, uneven glowing, or damaged sheathing on the elements.
 Replace any suspect elements.

 • Ventilation: Ensure vents are not blocked and that the cooling fan operates correctly.